SirLance-Sometimes/Release_Downloader/README.md

                       "repository":  "repo name, this will be what follow in the url for example: 'SirLance-Sometimes/AU_Updater' would be this repo", "folder":  "this is a target folder you want to put the files in, which can be relative to the script.
 This can be left an empty string if you want the files to be saved in the same folder as the script", "version":  0,
                       "exclude": ["This is a list of files that you want to exclude from downloading.
-You can leave this list empty if you like."]
+You can leave this list empty if you want to download all the files in a release."]
                   }
               ]
 }